 Sedimentation and Erosion Processes and Nutrient Loading

-2. Due to erosion, primarily along Crowleys Ridge, sediment loading in the Cache River is excessive resulting in:
+2. Sediment loading in the Cache River is excessive resulting in:

 - greatly increased channel maintenance costs, - poor hydraulic performance and channel instability, - increased nutrient loading in the surface water, and - poor aquatic habitat.